sagnik150699/Kisan-Salahkaar/README.md

 Kisan Salahkaar is an AI-powered agricultural advisor application designed to assist Indian farmers with their daily farming needs.
 Built with Next.js, Genkit, and Gemini, this application provides real-time, multilingual support for crop recommendations, pest and disease identification, and market information.

+## Live Demo

+[Link to your live application will be available here once deployed]

 ## Key Features

 *   **AI-Powered Crop Recommendations**: Get suggestions for the best crops to plant based on your location, soil type, and local weather patterns.